-In Ottawa, the Glebe has decided that the stores in that area can open on Thanksgiving (and on 5 other holidays as well).
-Do we really need that many days to shop?
+In Ottawa, the Glebe has decided that the stores in that area can open on Thanksgiving (and on five other holidays).
+Do we need that many days to shop?
 I remember not shopping on Sundays.

 Stuff I wrote this week

-Another fairly lazy week for me, however, I do have many more ideas percolating in my brain (including one where I am actually asking MPs questions), but this week, I wrote about the Shocking Electricity Price in August (CPI Canada).
+Another somewhat lazy week for me.
+However, I have many more ideas percolating in my brain (including one where I am asking MPs questions).
+Still, this week, I wrote about the Shocking Electricity Price in August (CPI Canada).
 Ontario is leading the way with ludicrous price increases for electricity.

-I continue to get comments and questions from my article CRA Child Disability Benefit (How To), and hopefully folks are being helped by it (it is one of my favorite articles).
+I continue to get comments and questions from my article CRA Child Disability Benefit (How To).
+Hopefully, folks are being helped by it (it is one of my favourite articles).

 Now is the Autumn of our Financial World

-Some fine articles written this week, well worth a read to help broaden your financial horizons.
+Some good articles were written this week, well worth a read to help broaden your financial horizons.